Stopping Pebble Mine and Saving Alaska’s Wild Salmon

 Pebble Mine was proposed as an open-pit mine to extract gold and copper.
-A project that would require dredging up and filling an area in the Bristol Bay region of Alaska — the setting for enormous salmon runs that produce tens of millions of wild sockeye salmon each year, making Bristol Bay home to the largest wild salmon harvest in the world.
-These salmon are the bedrock of the local economy, supporting a billion-dollar fishing industry and thousands of jobs, and play a crucial role in the livelihoods of Alaska Native tribes, serving as a primary food source.
+The project would require dredging up and filling an area in the Bristol Bay region of Alaska — the setting for enormous salmon runs that produce tens of millions of wild sockeye salmon each year, making Bristol Bay home to the largest wild salmon harvest in the world.
+Salmon has become the bedrock of the local economy, supporting a billion-dollar fishing industry and thousands of jobs.
+Not to mention, salmon plays a crucial role in the livelihoods of Alaskan Native tribes, serving as a primary food source.

-Time and time again, industry gets away with projects like Pebble Mine.
-Projects that sacrifice local ecosystems, economies, and the voices of Indigenous peoples without the bat of an eye.
-But this time, local people and environmental activists stopped industry.
+Time and time again, polluting industries get away with projects like Pebble Mine — projects that sacrifice local ecosystems, economies, and Indigenous peoples without batting an eye.

-This rejection would not have come about without grassroots activists speaking up and take action.
-Each time the mine threatened to move forward, the environmental justice community flew into action.
-Friends of the Earth members sent petitions to the US Army Corps of Engineers five separate times — with more than 80,500 of our members calling on various federal agencies to stop this industrial mine.
-And we emerged victorious.
+That’s why local groups and environmental activists stepped up against the project.
+Friends of the Earth members sent petitions to the US Army Corps of Engineers, with more than 80,500 of our members calling on various federal agencies to stop this industrial mine.

-Stopping Pebble Mine is a massive win for grassroots activists, Indigenous communities, and Alaskan wildlife and ecosystems!
-This is another notch in the belt of environmental justice, showing the collective power of our voices.
+This fight has shown the gravity of how important protecting Bristol Bay really is — and the win is a cause for celebration for grassroots activism, local communities, and Alaskan wildlife.
+This is another notch in the belt of environmental justice that proves the power of our collective voices.